 - Advance our lead product candidates, ATR-12 and ATR-04, through clinical trials.
-In 2022, we obtained pre-IND correspondence with the FDA for purposes of discussing our proposed regulatory pathway for ATR-12 and obtaining guidance from the FDA on the preclinical plan leading to the filing and acceptance of an IND for ATR-12.
 In December 2022, we filed an IND for a first-in-human trial of ATR-12 in Netherton syndrome patients.
-On January 27, 2023, we received notification from the FDA that the "study may proceed" with respect to the proposed Phase 1b clinical trial.
-In April 2024, we held a pre-IND meeting with the FDA to discuss an IND filing for a first-in-human Phase 1b/2a clinical trial in patients with EGFRi-associated rash.
-We expect to report initial safety results of our Phase 1b clinical trial for our ATR-12 in Netherton syndrome patients by year-end and are currently planning to commence a Phase 1b trial of our ATR-04 in certain cancer patients undergoing EGFRi therapy in the fourth quarter of 2024.
-We have a cleared IND for ATR-12 and expect to file an IND for ATR-04 in the third quarter of 2024. - Broaden our platform by selectively exploring strategic partnerships that maximize the potential of our precision dermatology programs.
+On January 27, 2023, we received notification from the FDA that the "study may proceed" with respect to the proposed Phase 1b clinical trial, and in August 2024 we initiated dosing the first patient in its Phase 1b clinical trial evaluating ATR-12.
+In April 2024, we held a pre-IND meeting with the FDA to discuss an IND filing for a first-in-human Phase 1b/2a clinical trial in patients with EGFRi-associated rash, and in September 2024 the FDA granted Fast Track designation for ATR-04.
+We expect to report initial safety results of the first patients dosed in our Phase 1b clinical trial for our ATR-12 in Netherton syndrome patients in early 2025 with full results anticipated in the second half of 2025, and are currently planning to commence a Phase 1b trial of our ATR-04 in certain cancer patients undergoing EGFRi therapy in the fourth quarter of 2024. - Broaden our platform by selectively exploring strategic partnerships that maximize the potential of our precision dermatology programs.
 We intend to maintain significant rights to all of our core technologies and product candidates.
 However, we will continue to evaluate partnering opportunities in which a strategic partner could help us to accelerate development of our technologies and product candidates, provide access to synergistic combinations, or provide expertise that could allow us to expand into the treatment of different types of skin diseases.
 We may also broaden the reach of our platform by selectively in-licensing technologies or product candidates.
-In addition, we will consider potentially outlicensing certain of our proprietary technologies for indications and industries that we are not ourselves pursuing.
+In addition, we will consider potentially out-licensing certain of our proprietary technologies for indications and industries that we are not ourselves pursuing.
 We believe our genetic engineering techniques and technologies have applicability outside of the field of medicine, including cosmetics and in the generation of clean fuels and bioremediation. - Leverage our academic partnerships.
 We currently have partnerships with investigators at the Fred Hutchinson Cancer Center, Yale University, Jackson Laboratory for Genomic Medicine, and Carnegie Mellon University.
 We expect to leverage these partnerships and potentially expand them or form other academic partnerships to bolster our engineering platforms and expand our research and development pipeline. - Expand on our other potential product candidates.
 Beyond our three lead product candidates, our goal is to develop a broad portfolio of product candidates focused on expanding the application of our platforms for precision dermatology.
 We have a proprietary platform for discovering and developing therapeutic products for precision dermatology.
 Our platform is built around a microbial library comprised of approximately 1,500 unique bacterial strains to allow screening for unique therapeutic characteristics and utilizes a microbial genetic technology that analyzes, predicts and engineers the proteins, peptides and molecules made by skin microbes.
 Our ability to genetically engineer intractable microbial species is uniquely leveraged by our exclusive license to the SyMPL technology.